Win with the Herald's lockdown hair competition

 Maybe you want to make sure you never forget how mad your mop got, or perhaps you're secretly proud of your flowing mane?

-Send us your photos and you could win a prize pack from dry shampoo specialists Batiste.
+Send us your photos and you could win a prize pack from dry shampoo specialists Batiste - a selection of Batiste Dry Shampoo, Batiste with Benefits and Batiste with added colour to keep fully supplied for the year ahead!

 Bowl us over with your cuts, we want to surf your wild waves and catch your magnificent mullets.